 *** If you have not already booked your trip, one piece of advice as you muse about a summer tango trip to Berlin.
 Summer is mild and lovely in Berlin, but the milongas are asphyxiating.
-Although the night air is wonderful, the milongas are located in residential buildings, so the windows are closed to prevent annoying the neighbors.
+Although the night air is wonderful, the milongas are located in residential buildings, so the windows are closed to prevent musicality annoyance to the neighbors.
 Just imagine the thickest walls and best insulation in the world – in summer with hundreds of tango heaters on the move.
 Although they’re champion insulators, Germans have yet to discover the air-circulating fan… Come in winter.

 If you’re in a hurry, skip to for my recommendations by day of the week (updated 2017).

 Keep in mind the level in Berlin is pretty low.
 It’s a BIG scene, but not a high-level scene.
 Lots and lots of people here dance like beginners and have been doing that and having a great time for 6-7 years.
 Germans don’t have the ambition thing that Americans have.